mtorpey/wooden-ships/2-basic.md

 Ships which are fouled or grappled together cannot move or turn in place, they can only drift.

-For each turn a ship is to drift, a \"D\" written in the move column.
+For each turn a ship is to drift, a "D" written in the move column.

 Ships which have lost all rigging-squares (become dismasted) drift with a special turning allowance.